hatappo/vscode-extension-vibe-notes/README.md

 ### Exporting Comments

-Use the Command Palette (Cmd/Ctrl+Shift+P) to access:
+You can export comments in three ways:

+1. **Quick Copy Buttons**: Use the icon buttons in the Comments tree view title bar:
+   - 📄 Copy as Raw
+   - 📝 Copy as Markdown
+   - {} Copy as JSON

+2. **Command Palette**: Press Cmd/Ctrl+Shift+P and use:
    - `Copy Comments as Raw`: Copy the raw `.local.comments.txt` content
    - `Copy Comments as Markdown`: Copy formatted markdown with clickable links
    - `Copy Comments as JSON`: Copy comments as JSON structure

 ### Storage Format